-Management response to the observations of the statutory auditors even though explainedwherever necessary through appropriate notes to the Accounts is reproduced hereunder incompliance with the relevant legal provisions.
+Management response to the observations / opinion of the statutory auditors even thoughexplained wherever necessary through appropriate notes to the Accounts is reproducedhereunder in compliance with the relevant requirements.

-Refer Basis for Qualified Opinion in Auditors Report on ConsolidatedFinancial Statements
+Refer Basis for Qualified Opinion' in Auditors report on consolidated financialstatement

-In case an invested amount remains unclaimed and un-encashed for a period of sevenyears from the date it becomes due for payment the same has been /will be transferred tothe Investor Education and Protection Fund established by the Central Govt. (the relevantdetails of the same are uploaded on the Companys website
+In case an invested amount remains unclaimed and un-encashed for a period of sevenyears from the date it becomes due for payment the same has been /will be transferred tothe Investor Education and Protection Fund (IEPF) established by the Central Govt.

 No disclosure or reporting is required in respect of deposits covered under Chapter Vof the Companies Act 2013 as the Company has not accepted any deposit after thecommencement of the Companies Act 2013.